Elmaz Abinader

 Elmaz Abinader (born 1954 in Pennsylvania) is an American author, poet, performer, English professor at Mills College and co-founder of the Voices of Our Nation Arts Foundation (VONA).
 She is of Lebanese descent.
 In 2000, she received the PEN Oakland/Josephine Miles Literary Award for her poetry collection In the Country of My Dreams....

-Life
+Life and career

-Born in a small coal mining community in southwest Pennsylvania, she lived with her parents and her five siblings in a household strongly rooted in Lebanese tradition.
-Her childhood was spent helping out in her family store, attending Catholic church twice a day, and focusing on her schooling.
+Abinader's parents immigrated to the United States from Lebanon.
+Abinader was born in Masontown, a small coal mining community in southwest Pennsylvania, and grew up in Carmichaels, living with her parents and her five siblings in a household strongly rooted in Lebanese tradition.
+They were the only Arab family in town.
+She spent her childhood in helping out her family's store, attending Catholic church twice a day, and focusing on her schooling.
 Abinader and her siblings faced challenges due to their ethnicity.
+She graduated from Carmichaels Area High School in 1971.

 Abinader received her B.A. in Writing and Communication from University of Pittsburgh in 1974.
-It was during this time that she embrace her heritage and wrote about her family’s history.
+It was during this time that she embraced her heritage and wrote about her family's history, spurred by the Lebanese Civil War and its affect on American perception of Lebanese people.
 She earned her MFA in Poetry from Columbia University, School of the Arts Poetry Writing, in 1978.
-In 1985, she completed her PhD program at the University of Nebraska, English Fiction and Non-fiction Writing, where she taught English and creative writing.
+In 1985, she completed her PhD program at the University of Nebraska–Lincoln, with her dissertation, Letters from Home: Stories of Fathers and Sons.

+By late 1985, Abinader had taught "fiction, composition, poetry, film and television writing" at Marymount Manhattan College and the University of Nebraska.

+In October 1985, Abinader was appointed to the Schweitzer Humanities Fellowship position at Albany State University, which was scheduled to run through 1987.
+During her fellowship, she wrote Children of the Roojme.

+In 1991, Abinader published her memoir, Children of the Roojme: A Family's Journey from Lebanon, which was one of the first Arab American memoirs to be traditionally published.
+At the time, she had been working as an associate professor of English at John Jay College in the City University of New York, with plans to begin work as an associate professor of fiction and non-fiction at San Jose State University later that year.

+In 1997, Abinader and Junot Díaz, Victor Díaz, and Diem Jones, founded VONA/Voices, a San Francisco-based workshop for writers of color.
+Abinader remained involved with the program for the next two decades, teaching workshops.

+In 2002, Abinader was one of 15 authors invited to contribute to a mini-anthology published by the State Department, which was centered on the meaning of being an American.

+Abinader currently teaches creative writing at Mills College.